gyrogami logo

 Most metals work harden as they are being drawn or forged, making them more difficult to shape and manipulate.
 The crystal or grain structure gets homogenized and increases temper (essentially, hardness).
 Dead-soft is a world away from spring state, and 10k gold is nothing like 0.999 fine silver.

 Barring hyper-modern technology, everything starts as an ingot that eventually becomes a square or round rod.
-Some people use sheet or plate cut into similar strips.
+The metal is annealed...maybe once, maybe a dozen times over the duration.
+It becomes more malleable (able to be flattened into sheet) and ductile (drawn or extruded into wire).

 Resonant frequency or something like it will ruin the wire.

-It must enter and exit the drawplate perfectly straight, cleaned so debris doesn't damage it, and lubed to help it slide easily.
+Wire must enter and exit the drawplate perfectly straight, cleaned so debris doesn't damage it, and lubed to help it slide easily.
 It has to be pulled at a constant rate, too.
 Some metals/wires are particular about how much distance there is between the pliers and the drawplate; they will vibrate and chatter.
 Resonant frequency or something like it will ruin the wire.

 Drawbenches or drawtables make quick work of thick wire.
 Making a wire longer than the drawtable, which is usually 8ft or shorter, requires constantly repositioning the tongs.
 The wire will have tong marks wherever they grab.
-Those parts would have to be removed either before making the next product or cut out afterwards.
+Those sections would have to be removed either before making the next product or cut out afterwards.
 That means a lot of follow-up work or a herd of short wires.
 Dealing with dozens of wirelings is a headache.

 Posted by M: January 24, 2019